pahyde/modulo/README.md

 It's like a personal messaging system for sending thoughts to the future!

 In particular, Modulo syncs to your sleep schedule so you can
-1. send messages to tomorrow
+1. Send messages to tomorrow
-2. read messages from yesterday.
+2. Read messages from yesterday.

 ## Tomorrow